Ehsan Khan (architect)

-Ehsan Khan (এহসান খান) is a Bangladeshi architect and Urban Designer.
+Ehsan Khan (এহসান খান) is a Bangladeshi architect and urban designer.

 Early life and education

 Khan was born in Natakghar Lane area of Mymensingh city.
-His Father's name is Yusuf Khan.
-He was a businessman.
-Mother Sobeh Akhtar was a housewife.
+His father Yusuf Khan was a businessman and his mother Sobeh Akhtar was a homemaker.
 Khan is the second of four siblings.
 He passed SSC from Mymensingh Zilla School in 1980.
 He passed HSC from Ananda Mohan College, Mymensingh in 1983 and was admitted to the Department of Architecture in BUET.
 Khan received his bachelor's degree in architecture from Bangladesh University of Engineering and Technology in 1991.